Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-shfD1zV9iZs.md

 ### Transcript

-> will there be more foundation variation i think so but i don't know soon is is a hardware tune dm floor holes would be really cool, maybe in the future i don't know we haven't, made a decision about that either make sure to upload that on the qa site
+> will there be more foundation variation I think so but I don't know soon is is a hardware tune dm floor holes would be really cool, maybe in the future I don't know we haven't, made a decision about that either make sure to upload that on the qa site